Youth in Music Band Championships: Classification and adjudication

-YIM utilizes the Mid-America Competing Band Directors Association Adjudication Handbook.
-However, the competition is not affiliated with MACBDA.
+YIM utilizes their own Adjudication Handbook and have created their own adjudication sheets.
 Tabulation software is provided by Competition Suite.

 Classifications

 Three classes, A, AA, AAA, have been available since 2005.
 In 2016, AAAA Class was added.
 Criteria for class alignment is unknown.
-However, an archived FAQ from 2007 suggested participating bands consider school attendance and the number of performing members when selecting a class.
+However, an archived FAQ from 2007 suggested participating bands consider school attendance, the number of performing members, booster organization, experience of staff and other qualitative information when selecting a class.

 Captions and rubric

 Scoring is based on two broad categories: Performance, and Effect.
 The categories are further divided into four reference criteria or captions, with each given a maximum value of 200 points, or up to 20 points when factored.
 Percussion and Auxiliary (or color guard) captions are also available.
 Both given a maximum value of 100 points, or ten points when factored.
 The final score is tabulated by adding all captions, less any penalties.

 One adjudicator is assigned to each caption, and one each for percussion and auxiliary.
 An additional adjudicator is responsible for timing and penalties.

-YIM does not have captions for drum majors, twirling teams and majorettes, or dance teams.
-Performance excellence by a drum major is recognized by the Effect or Performance adjudicators where appropriate.
-Twirlers and dance teams fall under the responsibility of the Auxiliary adjudicator.
-Almost all participating bands will perform with a color guard team.
+YIM does have captions for Best Visual, Best Colorguard, Best Percussion Section, YIMMY Drum Major and YIMMY Best Performer Overall.
+Youth in Music also honors a YIMMY Hall of Fame Band Director each year.